-Jesse Hines joined the Knights of Columbus in February of 2018 at Blessed Sacrament, Council 11001 in Lincoln.
+Jesse Hines joined the Knights of Columbus in February of 2018 in Lincoln.
 In a short 4 months he went from 1st degree to 4th degree.
 That May he was elected Deputy Grand Knight and Program Director.
-As DGK and Program Director, he helped Council 11001 achieve ICC Gold and best council in the state.
+As DGK and Program Director, he helped the council achieve ICC Gold and best council in the state.
 After those two years he progressed to Grand Knight of the council.
-In those two years he achieved ICC Gold and his second year achieved best council in the state.
-Jesse is also District Deputy #11 and was selected as DD of the year for 2022-2023.
+In those two years he achieved ICC Gold and in his second year achieved best council in the state.
+Jesse is currently District Deputy 11, and was selected as DD of the year for 2022-2023.
+In 2024 Jesse was selected to join the Blessed Michael McGivney Leader Fellowship supreme sponsored leadership training program.